timpol/pysoplot/README.md

 # Pysoplot

-**Pysoplot** is a Python library that contains basic functions and routines for geochronology.
+**Pysoplot** is a Python library that contains fundamental functions and routines for geochronology.
 It implements some of the core functionality of the popular (and now defunct) Isoplot/Ex. software, but also includes new algorithms and routines.
 Pysoplot is intended to be